Skip to content

 10. Curtain cleaning

 The most convenient way to clean clients’ curtains is through on-site dry cleaning.
-Depending on the curtains, you may be able to clean them without taking them down and rehanging after.
+Depending on the curtains, you may be able to clean them without taking them down and rehanging them after.

 11. Carpet cleaning